HealthRex/CDSS/scripts/ClinicNet/README.md

 <pre>python2 preprocessing/make_hdf5.py -i data/train -c data/columns.txt -o data/hdf5/train -n 360 -r data/response_vars.tsv -e item_date,analyze_date -p 2</pre>

 Running the above command will give you something like this: "Using 2 processes for processing 58290 files divided into 360 chunks".
 Once it's finished running, you'll see "FINISHED" printed out and you'll see 360 .h5 files in the output folder.
+In each HDF5 file, two data frames: data_x and data_y (for the feature matrix and response variables, respectively) are stored.

 IMPORTANT: The HDF5 files will store the data frames as float32 types.
 This means we can't have any non-numeric columns (in the example above, we removed the item_date and analyze_date columns because these columns store dates in string format).
 Use -e to remove non-numeric columns.